Francis Zammit Dimech

-Francis Zammit Dimech (born 23 October 1954) is a Maltese politician who served in domestic Maltese politics as a member of the House of Representatives of Malta between 1987 and 2017 and as a Member of the European Parliament from 2017 till 2019.
+Francis Zammit Dimech (23 October 1954 – 21 April 2025) was a Maltese politician who served in domestic Maltese politics as a member of the House of Representatives of Malta between 1987 and 2017 and as a Member of the European Parliament from 2017 till 2019.
 During his tenure within Maltese politics, Zammit Dimech held office as Minister for Foreign Affairs in the government of Lawrence Gonzi from 28 November 2012, until the defeat of Gonzi's government in the 2013 Maltese general election.
-He previously held numerous other ministerial responsibilities including communications, infrastructure, tourism, culture, and environment.
+He had previously held numerous other ministerial responsibilities including communications, infrastructure, tourism, culture, and environment.
 Before being appointed Foreign Affairs Minister he served as Chair of the Parliamentary Foreign Affairs Committee.
-Prior to entering politics, Francis Zammit Dimech worked as a lawyer and broadcaster.
+Prior to entering politics, Zammit Dimech worked as a lawyer and broadcaster.

 Education

-Francis Zammit Dimech attended the University of Malta, where he graduated in Law (LL.D) in 1979, and attained a master's degree in financial services in 1999.
-Zammit Dimech later went on to pursue another postgraduate degree in the United Kingdom and graduated in 2013 with an M.B.A degree from Henley Business School (University of Reading, UK).
-At present, he is reading for a PhD in Law of Broadcasting at the University of Malta.
+Zammit Dimech attended the University of Malta, where he graduated in Law (LL.D.) in 1979, and attained a master's degree in financial services in 1999.
+Zammit Dimech later went on to pursue another postgraduate degree in the United Kingdom and graduated in 2013 with an M.B.A. degree from Henley Business School (University of Reading, UK).
+In 2021, he submitted his thesis for a PhD in Broadcasting Law at the University of Malta.

 Professional career

-Zammit Dimech is a lawyer by profession specializing in international transactions, trust deeds, financial services, corporate services provision, commercial law, and migration.
-He has been the chairman of the Francis Zammit Dimech Associates law firm since 2009.
+Zammit Dimech was a lawyer by profession specializing in international transactions, trust deeds, financial services, corporate services provision, commercial law, and migration.
+He was the chairman of the Francis Zammit Dimech Associates law firm from 2009 onwards.

 Zammit Dimech was involved in journalistic activities all throughout his life.
 He served as an editor for many Maltese newspaper and magazine sources; such as the Il-Poplu, and Zaghzugh monthly publications.
 In 1980, he acted as the parliamentary correspondent for The Times of Malta.
-Zammit Dimech is currently a lecturer of European media law, communication and broadcasting at his alma mater (The University of Malta).
+Zammit Dimech was until his death a lecturer of European media law, communication and broadcasting at his alma mater (The University of Malta).
 On the management front, Zammit Dimech lectured regularly at the Henley Business School on Reputation, Responsibility and Corporate Governance.

 Political career

-Francis Zammit Dimech began his political involvement at a very young age.
-In 1981 he was selected to be the vice-president of the Democrat Youth Community of Europe (DEMYC), which is the Federation of Christian Democrat and Conservative youth organizations of Europe.
-In this post, he was responsible to co-ordinate representation of DEMYC on the European Communities Youth Form bodies, and to promote training programs for youth political leaders and leaders of DEMYC member organizations.
-Prior to that, Zammit Dimech served as the president of the student council at the University of Malta.
+Zammit Dimech began his political involvement at a very young age.
+In 1981, he was selected to be the vice-president of the Democrat Youth Community of Europe (DEMYC), which is the Federation of Christian Democrat and Conservative youth organizations of Europe.
+In this post, he was responsible to co-ordinate representation of DEMYC on the European Communities Youth Form bodies, and to promote training programmes for youth political leaders and leaders of DEMYC member organizations.
+Prior to that, Zammit Dimech had served as the president of the student council at the University of Malta.

 On the national political front, Zammit Dimech was elected to the Parliament of Malta in 1987 and in all subsequent general elections, until 2017.
-He has held ministerial appointments for sixteen years between 1990 and 2013, including:
+He held ministerial appointments for sixteen years between 1990 and 2013, including: